fseesink/MySetup/README.md

 }
 ```

 and compile it, on the Mac at least, the resulting binary is **< 2 MB**.
 That is _EVERYTHING_.
 Remember, this is a compiled language.
-That means ALL of the overhead from adding in a garbage collector/etc. to handle memory management/etc. is about that:  ~2MB.
-Because the code to print "Hello world" is a joke.
+That means ALL of the overhead from adding in a garbage collector/etc. to handle memory management/etc. is about that:  ~2 MB, because the code to print "Hello world" is a joke.

 ## And then...

 Now as I have done in the past with other languages, as I began learning basic Go coding, I wanted to see if there were any toolkits/frameworks for building GUI applications with it.
 Now the holy grail for programmers would be a single programming language and API/toolkit that let them build applications for every major OS.
 Back in the 90's this was the promise of Java, with its "Write Once, Run Everywhere" slogan.
 Unfortunately, that became "Write Once, Debug Everywhere".
 And Java was (and is in my book) just too darn slow and resource intensive.

 But I kept looking.
 Eons ago when I was doing a little C/C++ coding, I looked into toolkits such as `Qt` from Trolltech and the open source project `wxWidgets`.
-But `Qt` was not very native OS looking and required you install their libraries on each system for apps written with it to work.
+But `Qt` was not very "native OS looking" and required you install their libraries on each system for apps written with it to work.
 And `wxWidgets` seemed to take its cues from the MS Windows API, which I didn't really care much for.

-With Python, there is the built-in Tkinter support (which relies on Tk/Tcl) which is fine for uber simple UIs.
-There are several others out there, like `appJar`, which let you do a little more without getting too bogged down.
-But Python can't escape its interpreter-based speed, nor the need to have the interpreter on each system the app runs on as well.
+With Python, there is the built-in Tkinter support (which relies on Tk/Tcl) which is fine for extremely simple UIs.
+But it is very low level and you have to do more work.
+There are several others out there, like `appJar`, which let you do a little more without getting too bogged down, but they tend to offer only simpler UI elements.
+But Python cannot escape its interpreter-based speed, nor the need to have the interpreter on each system that the app runs on as well.

-Now today many apps such as VSCode, Atom, Discord, etc., are all written using the `Electron` framework, which allows web dev types to use their JavaScript skills to write desktop applications.
-Only the overhead of basically running a tuned mini-browser for each of these apps is a bit much, wich most apps consuming well > 100 MB RAM just for starters.
+Now today many apps such as VSCode, Atom, Discord, etc., are all written using the `Electron` framework, which allows web developer types to use their JavaScript skills to write desktop applications.
+Only the overhead of basically running a tuned mini-browser for each of these apps is a bit much, with most apps consuming well > 100 MB RAM just for starters.

 But with Go, I eventually stumbled on a toolkit called [Fyne.io](https://fyne.io/).
 It is written in Go, and they've gotten far enough that it's possible to write your application in Go, then compile it for all the major OSes (Linux, macOS, Windows, Android, and iOS).
 This seemed intriguing, so I began tinkering.